jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Light is high.
 The foraging party left at dawn.
 I stay with Mother, learning.

 "Scrape this way," she says, showing me the deer hide stretched on the frame.
 "See?
 Gentle.
 Hide tears if you push too hard.
 We have more time than hides.
-Take your time.
-Get it right."
+Take time.
+Do it right."

 I try.
 The stone scraper is sharp.
 Bits of flesh come off.